 Schedule for monitoring surveys

-Monitoring surveys will be conducted from March 1st to June 30th each year, with at least a one-week interval between monitoring surveys in the same monitoring block.
-The base schedule for monitoring surveys is shown in the table below.
-In total, sixteen (16) monitoring surveys will be conducted each year.
+Monitoring surveys will be conducted from March 1st to June 30th each year, with at least a one-week interval between monitoring surveys.
+For each survey, a trawl fishing vessel will conduct a monitoring survey in one of the four monitoring blocks that is the nearest from the location of the trawl fishing vessel at the time of prior notification in (4) below.

+The base schedule for monitoring surveys will be notified to the Executive Secretary by the end of February of each year.
 The base schedule may be revised during the year subject to prior notification to the Executive Secretary.

 Data to be collected during monitoring surveys